nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-7116.md

   ```

   **Function Parameter Definitions:**
-  - `abund_table` - a relative bundance dataframe with rows summing to 100%
+  - `abund_table` - a relative abundance dataframe with rows summing to 100%
   - `metadata` - a metadata dataframe with samples as row and columns describing each sample
   - `custom_palette` - a vector of strings specifying a custom color palette for coloring plots
   - `publication_format` - a ggplot::theme object specifying a custom theme for plotting